OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 * In word puzzles, ij often fills one square.

-And here's the Nigerian alphabet
+And here's the Nigerian alphabet:

 Upper case	A	B	Ɓ	C	D	Ɗ	E	Ǝ	Ẹ	F	G